interlay/interlay.github.io/docs/getting-started/interbtc.md

 1. The user then sends BTC to the Vault.

-1. The user proofs to the interBTC bridge that he/she sent the BTC to the vault (using a transaction inclusion proof against the BTC Relay).
+1. The user proofs to the interBTC bridge that they sent the BTC to the vault (using a transaction inclusion proof against the BTC Relay).

 1. Upon successful verification of the proof, the user mints interBTC and receives the tokens to his or her account balance.